Gen Z: How This New Generation Is Changing the Workplace

 Understanding the core values of Generation Z and how they can help or hinder relationships in the office is a valuable exercise for all employers.

-This new generation promises to help formulate a more connected workplace in term of technology and relationships, and can provide special insights into the future of the marketplace and workplace.
+This new generation promises to help formulate a more connected workplace in terms of technology & relationships and can provide special insights into the future of the marketplace and workplace.